Josh Akognon: Washington State (2004–2006)

-Junior season
+Cal State Fullerton (2007–2009)

 Akognon averaged 20.2 points a game and scored in double figures 28 of 31 games, making at least one three-pointer in all but two games, at least four three-pointers in 18 of 31 games and reaching 20 points in 17 of 31 games.
 Josh also reached the 30-point mark five times, including a 31-point effort in the NCAA Tournament against Wisconsin.

 Despite an injury to his shooting hand suffered against UC-Davis, Akognon shot just under 40% from three-point range and 90% from the free throw line.
 Josh made 116 three-pointers and 107 free throws, a 100–100 combination matched by only seven players.
 Akognon also doubled his career-high in steals and reached 1,000 points for his college career.

 Akognon's junior season also saw him achieve team and individual honors, with California State University, Fullerton tying for the regular-season title, winning the Big West Tournament and reaching the NCAA Tournament for the first time in 30 years with a 24–9 record.
 Akognon was a first team selection at the Shamrock Holiday Classic at St. Mary's, named Mid Majority Baller of the Week, named to the All-District 15 Second Team by the NABC with such players as O. J. Mayo and Kevin Love, a second team Big West selection and named MVP of the Big West Tournament where he averaged 20 points per game and hit 12 three-pointers in three games.
 Akognon was also named the 2007–2008 Africa Basket Player of the Year.
 Akognon announced on April 18 he was making himself eligible for the NBA Draft; after testing the waters and holding his own against some of the top 2008 draft prospects, Akognon decided on June 16 to return to the orange-and-blue for his senior season.